FATE ONE: A Prophecy

 “that absolution is, in fact, time's purest form?”

-Her eyes briefly widened at the dire implications of his suggestion as he raised his head towards her, his face still veiled in clinging shadow.
+Her eyes widened intensely at the dire implications of his suggestion as he raised his head towards her, his face still veiled in clinging darkness.

 “Yes, a welcome monument to their persistence annihilation would be, but the greatest expression towards their existence."

-Her anger overwhelmed her as she approached the black-dressed man, her height significantly towering over his; to be expected of Her Grace.
+Her anger overwhelming her, she approached the black-dressed man, her height significantly towering over his moppet stature; to be expected of Her Grace.

 Another bolt of lightning dressed them both in its blinding light, though neither found faze by its booming thunder.
 The rolling shudder lasted long enough for the silent woman to finally find her voice, tinged in a thin veneer of fury.

-“Absolution!?” she lashed at him mockingly, her voice youthful yet motherly.
+“Absolution!?” she lashed mockingly, her voice youthful yet motherly.
 “What you propose is nothing more than extermination!”

 Her eyes, normally gradient of lilac and emerald, began to glow a deep solid violet, warming from her restrained rage that was slowly loosening.

 “Such patience you utterly lack.
-These children I sired to claim this land, ceded for their prosperity.
+These children found sire to claim this land, ceded for their prosperity.
 Abide not such deplorable acts can I, no matter the reason!”

 Staring at the smoldering remains of the truant feather, her voice cooled with heavy melancholy.